How to Fix a Hip Shift in a Squat

 Ankle Mobility

-But there’s a different side to side very commonly that contributes to your hip shift in the squat.
 We are also going to look at hip joint mobility.
-So to test that, I will have Pamela lay on her back.
+To test that, I will have Pamela lie on her back.
 This is better done with a partner than by yourself, and we will look at her hip rotation on each side.
-So I’m going to bend this leg up so that her knee is directly over her hip, and I will simply bring her leg in while maintaining that knee-over-hip position.
+So I will bend this leg up so that her knee is directly over her hip, and I will simply bring her leg in while maintaining that knee-over-hip position.

 Hip Shift in a Squat Review

-So, address pain, address any strength deficits, and then start looking at your mobility.
-When you run those tests, if you find any of those issues off, check out the different programs we offer at performanceplusprogramming.com.
 Everything from strength isolation programs to build up your quads, to build up your glutes, as well as mobility programs to address the hip mobility limitations that you may have found.
 Or the ankle mobility limitations and use those to help correct your hip shift.